mikeAdamss/tidychef/README.md

 ![100% Test Coverage](./jupyterbook/images/coverage-100.svg)
 ![Static Badge](https://img.shields.io/badge/python-3.9%20%7C%203.10%20%7C%203.11%20%7C%203.12-blue)

-🧠 **A Different Way to Work with Tabular Data** - tidychef is built on a simple but powerful idea: **extract data the way humans interpret it — by visual structure, not by fixed positions.**
+🧠 **A Different Way to Work with Tabular Data**

-Whether your data comes from spreadsheets, CSVs, or other visually structured exports, tidychef lets you write declarative, repeatable recipes that work across inconsistent and evolving layouts.

-It's designed for real-world use: publication tables, official statistics, internal reports — anything where the structure is for people, not machines.

-**This isn't just a different tool.
-It's a different mindset.**
+Tidychef is a Python tool that helps you extract data from **human-oriented spreadsheets**—the kind published by governments, NGOs, and analysts.

+Rather than relying on rigid cell references, Tidychef lets you define **spatial relationships** like “this value is below this header,” or “shift right from here,” making your scripts repeatable even when layouts evolve.

+> 📊 _Built for real-world publication tables: ONS, NHS, DfE, local authority reports, and more._

+## 👥 Who Is Tidychef For?

 | 👤 You are...             | 🧩 Your problem...                                           | ✅ Tidychef helps by...                                       |